Quansight/Quansight-website/apps/labs/posts/oss-internship-creating-narwhals-daft-plugin.md

 By writing a Narwhals plugin instead, you'll still be able to achieve the same thing, with zero required changes in either Plotly nor Narwhals.

 But what do we mean by 'pass your dataframe natively'?
-Using daft in a simple example, you can see here that we're able to manipulate a daft dataframe from within Narwhals and perform computations on it.
-We're able to do this because we've written a plugin, [narwhals-daft](https://github.com/MarcoGorelli/narwhals-daft), for the [daft library](https://docs.daft.ai/en/stable/).
+Using [the daft library](https://docs.daft.ai/en/stable/) in a simple example, you can see here that we're able to manipulate a daft dataframe from within Narwhals and perform computations on it.
+We're able to do this because we've written a plugin for daft called [narwhals-daft](https://github.com/MarcoGorelli/narwhals-daft).

 ```python
 import daft